01

 She picked her bag and ran down the corridor through the house, echoing the house with her anklets.

-Her steps are gentle, yet fast… walking proudly (innocently) in the glowing sun.
-The jasmine in her hair is trying to catch the morning sunlight.
+Her steps were gentle, yet fast… walking proudly (innocently) in the glowing sun.
+The jasmine in her hair was trying to catch the morning sunlight.

-She turns into a familiar lane which she had entered hundred, (sorry thousand times).
+She turned into a familiar lane which she had entered hundred, (sorry thousand times).

-Before she reaches the house she starts shouting
+Before she reached the house she started shouting

 Priyam!
 Priyam!
 Priyam!